Gaperon (latest)

 3️⃣ Initiating the conversation

-Once the default chat button is displayed, the visitor tap on it to access the Chatbox.
+Once the default chat button is displayed, the visitor tap on it to access the chatbox.
 After composing and sending a message a new conversation should pop up in the operator desk.

 4️⃣ Following visitor navigation